New Assured Cloud Computing Center to Be Established at Illinois

 Robert A. Easter, University of Illinois Interim Vice President and Chancellor, expressed his enthusiasm at the announcement of the new research partnership.
 "I believe that AFRL, AFOSR, and Illinois form a great team to solve the problems of an assured cloud.
 Cloud computing is a transformative way of delivering data and computation for a wide range of human endeavors.
 Although its vision is ambitious, the work of the Assured Cloud Computing initiative will surely join the long list of University of Illinois research achievements that have changed the world and enriched lives around the globe."

-In addition to Roy Campbell, the Center's research team includes faculty members Gul Agha, Masooda Bashir, Rakesh Bobba, Indranil Gupta, Ravishankar K. Iyer, Zbigniew Kalbarczyk, José Meseguer, David M. Nicol, and William H. Sanders, whose home departments at the University of Illinois include the Information Trust Institute, the Coordinated Science Laboratory, the Department of Computer Science, and the Department of Electrical and Computer Engineering.
+In addition to Roy Campbell, the Center's research team includes faculty members Gul Agha, Masooda Bashir, Rakesh Bobba, Indranil Gupta, Ravishankar K. Iyer, Zbigniew Kalbarczyk, José Meseguer, David Malcolm Nicol, and William H. Sanders, whose home departments at the University of Illinois include the Information Trust Institute, the Coordinated Science Laboratory, the Department of Computer Science, and the Department of Electrical and Computer Engineering.

 About the Information Trust Institute (ITI)